grace-notes/website/contents/topics/temple-measurement.md

 title: "Temple: Description and Measurements"
 pdf: "templemeasurement.pdf"
 description: "from Edersheim, Alfred, \"Sketches of Jewish Social Life\", Appendix I."
+subtitle: "from Edersheim, Alfred, “Sketches of Jewish Social Life”, Appendix I."
 tableOfContents: true
 template: topic.jade
 ---

-[from Edersheim, Alfred, “Sketches of Jewish Social Life”, Appendix I.
+# Massecheth Middoth

-##### Massecheth Middoth: The Mishnah Tractate Describing the Measurements of the Temple
+**The Mishnah Tractate Describing the Measurements of the Temple**

 Middoth is the tenth Tractate of Seder V. (Kodashim) of the Mishnah.
 It has no Gemara either in the Jerusalem or the Babylon Talmud.
 In the